-During the year, new Directors were recruited to the Board which has strengthened the skill set available.
+During the period, new Directors were recruited to the Board which has strengthened the skill set available.
 As Directors complete their term of office, the Board aims to replace them with members with similar skills and so maintain experience and expertise across the Board.
 The Board of Directors continues to undertake self-review to analyse their skills as well as establishing the skills sets required for the various committees of the Board.
 This has enabled the Board to be very clear about the skills required from new Board members as they are recruited.

-In addition, during the year, the board commissioned the National Governance Association to undertake an external review of governance.
-Recommendations included a committee restructure to ensure more focus on student outcomes and wellbeing> the new committees are as follows:
+Following an external review of governance by the National Governance Association, recommendations included a committee restructure to ensure more focus on student outcomes and wellbeing.
+This was implemented from September 2022 and the new committees are as follows:

 - Business

-- · Teaching & Learning
+- Teaching & Learning

 - Wellbeing